djourd1/ppgafr/content/authors/pascal-razanakoto/_index.md

 ---
 # Display name
-title: "Ravoniarijaona Vololonirainy"
+title: "Pascal Razanakoto"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "ravoniarijaona-vololonirainy"
+- "pascal-razanakoto"

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Assistant Director, Department of Geography, University of Antananarivo, Madagascar
+role: Economist and Geographer

 # Organizations/Affiliations
 organizations:
-- name: University of Antananarivo
+- name: Department of Geography, Faculty of Literature and Human Sciences, University of Antananarivo, Madagascar
   url: ""